q6r/umbra/README.md

-P2P Encrypted IM uses IPFS

-# Building
+# Umbra

-See the wiki for information
+Umbra is an P2P Encrypted IM library and client(s).
+It relays on IPFS.
+Read the wiki for more information.